cakephp/docs/en/development/routing.rst

     Used in routes.php to declare which :ref:`file-extensions` your application supports.
 By providing no arguments, all file extensions will be supported.

+.. php:staticmethod:: defaultRouteClass($classname)

+    Set the default route to be used when connecting routes in the future.

 .. php:class:: CakeRoute

     The base class for custom routes to be based on.